-There are at least 13 different nutrients which are required in optimal amounts in order to produce thyroid hormone from your thyroid gland.
+There are at least 13 different nutrients that are required in optimal amounts in order to produce thyroid hormone from your thyroid gland.

 A deficiency, even a minor one, may negatively impact your body’s ability to produce thyroid hormone.

-You can think of these nutrients as the "building blocks" required to make thyroid hormone.
+You can think of these nutrients as the “building blocks” required to make thyroid hormones.

 If you run out of these building blocks then your body will be unable to create these hormones, even if your brain and TSH are telling it to make them.

 You can’t squeeze water out of a rock no matter how hard you try!